tvangalapat/sp19-616-111/section-code/aws-sagemaker.md

 - Training and hosting are billed by minutes of usage, with no minimum fees and no upfront commitments.

-## How Machine Learning with Amazon SageMaker?
+## How Machine Learning with Amazon SageMaker? :o: make statement not question, make gramatically correct

-In this section, we described a typical machine learning workflow and summarizes how you accomplish those tasks with Amazon SageMaker.
+A typical machine learning workflow and summarizes how you accomplish those tasks with Amazon SageMaker.

 In general, machine learning is all about you "teach" a computer to make predictions, or inferences.
 As a first step, you use an algorithm and example data to train a model.
 Then you integrate your model into your application to generate inferences in real time and at scale.
 In a production environment, a model typically learns from millions of example data items and produces inferences in hundreds to less than 20 milliseconds.